Retail EDI Glossary

 Value-added Network (VAN)

-Vendor Compliance
+Vendor compliance

 The documented rules by which trading partners will conduct business with one another as define by the retailer/buyer.
-Vendor compliance rules are created by companies to facilitate the importance of streamlining and standardizing their internal procedures around supply chain management, resulting in trading partners adjusting their operations to react to their customer’s requests.
+Vendor compliance rules are created by companies to facilitate streamlining and standardizing their internal procedures around supply chain management, resulting in trading partners adjusting their operations to react to their customer’s requests.

-Vendor Income
+Vendor income

 Vendor-managed inventory (VMI)